SKA-ScienceDataProcessor/delivery-prototypes/README.md

 * `amqp` section

     * `uri`: URI to use to connect to the = amqp://localhost
+    * `prepare_queue`: Name of the queue in which preprocessing requests are to be stored
     * `staging_queue`: Name of the queue in which staging requests are to be stored
     * `transfer_queue`: Name of the queue in which transfer requests are to be stored